amtramel/docker_backup/pms_docker/README.md

 sudo chmod g+rwx /appdata/plex/ \
 sudo chmod g+rwx /appdata/plex_config

-### NFS mounts will need to be created in /etc/fstab (replace IP and mount path with what is applicable for your environment)
+### NFS mounts will need to be created in /etc/fstab (replace IP, source volume, and mount path with what's applicable for your environment)

 x.x.x.x:/volumexx/plex /appdata/plex nfs auto,user 0 0 \
 It's probably best to start with noauto first to make sure there's not a problem with mounting the filesystem. \